 Matrix Examples

-import vecxt.Matrix.*
+import vecxt.all.*

 import vecxt.BoundsCheck.DoBoundsCheck.yes